Most $2M–$20M community-rooted projects don't fail because they lack merit. They fail because the capital strategy was never built to close.

 Developers + Sponsors

-You're building $2M–$20M housing or mixed-use projects that serve communities at or below 80% AMI.
-You have a site, a vision, and maybe a few conversations started — but the capital stack isn't closing.
+You're building $2M–$20M housing and mixed-use projects serving communities at or below 80% AMI — and workforce housing projects where capital gaps are greatest.
+You have a site, a vision, maybe a few conversations started — but the capital stack isn't closing.
 You need someone who can audit the structure, fix the sequence, and make the deal fundable.

 First-time and emerging developers scaling past $2M